If you want to simplify your closet (and your life), consider minimalist fashion challenge Project 333.

 What do you recommend when work is business casual but life is casual casual?

 Dress down your work wear 10% and dress up your life wear 10%.
-I did this.
+I did this for more than a year.
 It works!
 No one cared or noticed.

 These are my top five.